11nithin/Stock_Analysis/README.md

 ## Results
+When comparing the stocks 2017 and 2018.
+Overall performance of 2017 is better than 2018.
+The returns are formatted to show green and red color.
+So it will be easy to identify which year and stocks performed well.
       The code refactured and gives the same result.
 We had a timer set in the code to find the code running time.
 And its found for 2017 after refacturing the code, the code ran 4 times faster than previous code and for 2018 code ran 4.6 times faster than the previous code.
 This a great proof that a code can be written in multiple ways and its important to write the code in most efficicent way.

    _code run time for 2017_